Saunders-Trinity/DSA_Project-3/README.md

 This is a DSA collaboration for project 3 of creating a interface and using a selected Data Structure and/or Algorithm.
 Collaborators are  -Trinity Saunders, Pamela Moriarty and Elizabeth Marie Kallman

-# Instructions for installing tkinter- In your python terminal,
+# What to install
-run command python -m tkinter and pip install pillow.
+In your python terminal run command python -m tkinter and pip install pillow.
 Pillow helps to resize the gui It comes pre-installed due to having python already installed.
 The only way to contribute to the repository is to first clone the repo.
 I recommend using github desktop for simplicity but using git in the terminal is also an option